thomasteoh/ARM-rstudio-server/README.md

-# ARM-rstudio-server (for Android devices)
+# ARM-rstudio-server
 Build script for rstudio-server on an ARM-based Android system.

 This is built on the excellent work of [dashaub/ARM-RStudio](https://github.com/dashaub/ARM-RStudio) and [jrowen/ARM-rstudio-server](https://github.com/jrowen/ARM-rstudio-server).

 ## Build
 This script has been used to successfully build RStudio Server on a Motorola Moto X (2013) (ARMv7) running Debian 8.6 (jessie) via a chroot environment created by [Linux Deploy](https://github.com/meefik/linuxdeploy).
 A fully installed chroot instance of a Linux installation should be installed on your device (requires root).
-The commands below can be used to build the server
+The command below can be used to build the server

 ```
 sudo ./build_rstudio.sh